Ahmed113/TaskManagement/README.md

   > **Note:** - Ensure that you have the latest version of Visual Studio Code installed, with desktop development support for C++ enabled.
 Additionally, install the C++/CLI build tools within Visual Studio Code.

-              - If you encounter an error while building the application, try executing the following commands:
+ - If you encounter an error while building the Windows desktop application, try executing the following commands:

     1- Navigate to the Windows directory:

       `cd windows`

     2- Remove the CMake cache:

       `rm -f CMakeCache.txt`

    3- Remove the CMake files:

       `rm -rf CMakeFiles/`

  After executing these commands, try rebuilding the application.